Alan Ball (American football): Houston Texans

-On June 2, 2012, he was signed by the Houston Texans, reuniting with former Cowboys head coach Wade Phillips.
+On June 2, 2012, Ball was signed by the Houston Texans, reuniting with former Cowboys head coach Wade Phillips.
 He played in 11 games with one start at cornerback.
-He was declared inactive in the last 5 games with a foot injury.
+Ball was declared inactive in the last five games with a foot injury.
 He finished second on the team with 13 special teams tackles.
-He also had 7 defensive tackles and 3 passes defensed.
+Ball also had seven defensive tackles and three passes defensed.
 He was not re-signed at the end of the season.

 Jacksonville Jaguars

-On March 15, 2013, he signed as a free agent by the Jacksonville Jaguars.
+On March 15, 2013, Ball signed as a free agent by the Jacksonville Jaguars.
 He was named the starter at right cornerback (15 starts), finishing with career-highs in passes defensed (14), tackles (47) and interceptions (two).
 The 14 passes defensed were the most by a Jaguars player since Rashean Mathis' 21 in 2006.

 In 2014, he started the first seven games, before sustaining a biceps injury against the Cleveland Browns and being placed on the injured reserve list on October 28.
 He registered 22 tackles (one for loss), one interception, and three passes defensed.